 As you may already know, Italy is a very popular tourist destination.
 Especially in summer, people from all over the world come to visit every corner of “the Boot”.
-Whether it’s to swim in the crystal clear waters of Sardinia, to go shopping in Milan, to wander around the Tuscan countryside, hike along the coast in Cinque Terre, or explore the history and architecture of Rome, millions of people travel to Italy.
+Whether it’s to swim in the crystal clear waters of Sardinia, to go shopping in Milan, to wander around the Tuscan countryside and get lost in the streets of Florence or Pisa, to hike along the coast in Cinque Terre, to do a gondola cruise amongst the canals of Venice, or to explore the history and architecture of Rome, millions of people travel to Italy.
 Each country has its own culture and traditions, and exploring them is part of the beauty of travelling.
 However as Italian, I wanted to share with you a quick list of things I think you should know before you head over to Italy this summer.
 Disclaimer: yes a lot of them will be about food, we feel very strongly about our culinary culture.
 To ensure you’re super ready for your Italy trip, make sure to check out also these common Italy travel mistakes and how to avoid them.

 - 1 10 things you need to know before you travel to Italy

 - 1.1 If someone doesn’t speak English, raising your voice won’t make them understand.

 - 1.2 A trip to the bar doesn’t always mean what you think it means.

 - 1.3 A fork is the only acceptable utensil for eating pasta.

 - 1.4 Don’t go looking for garlic bread.
 It doesn’t exist here.